mjkuranda/yummy-api-nestjs/README.md

 - `DB_PASS` (password for MongoDB)
 - `PROD=true`

-To connect with Redis, you need:
+To connect to Redis, you need:
 - `REDIS_HOSTNAME` (default is `localhost`)
 - `REDIS_PORT` (default is `6379`)

-To connect with MSA, you need:
+To connect to MSA, you need:
 - `MAIL_USER` (mail address)
 - `MAIL_PASS` (password for mail address)
 - `MAIL_HOST` (smtp address)
 - `MAIL_PORT` (smtp port)

+To connect to Spoonacular API, provide:
+- `SPOONACULAR_API_KEY` (API key defined for a particular account on Spoonacular)

 ## Development
 You need to change version in `package.json` and add a record to the `CHANGELOG.md`.